 The kidnapping and raping of young girls is never righteous.
 And real talk, Boko Haram’s insurgency has nothing to do with God.
 I think the stealing of the Chibok girls was more of a military tactic than a religious proclamation.
 In order to declare an Islamic state, separate from the Nigerian State but on Nigerian territory, Boko Haram need a population to occupy that land and fight for their cause, long after its current leaders are dead.
 I can imagine terrorism doesn’t have a long-life expectancy.

 Forcibly taking girls as ‘wives’ is not to please God, but rather to have sex slaves that are easy to control because they are young and will unwillingly bare children of Boko Haram fighters.
 Some girls escaped, they’re even some who where released due to negotiation with the Nigerian Government but as of today 112 girls remain missing.
 Some of their parents have had funerals and have asked the government to declare their girl child dead.
 Some parents have “died of stress-related illnesses like heart failure, stomach ulcers and hypertension.”
-There is a father who lost his mind, and calls out his daughter’s name certain she can hear him.
+There is a father who lost his mind, and calls out his daughter’s name convinced she can hear him.
 Boko Haram have caused so much pain in their campaign for power.

 When reading The Chibok Girls, I understood why avid readers say their favourite pastime is to be curled up with a good book.
 If you enjoy history and politics, you will like this work of non-fiction.
 Although the subject of this book is heart breaking as we’ll never know if these girls will be found.
 There is a sense of justice as I felt, now I know a part their story and they won’t be forgotten.
 By writing this book, Habila immortalises the Chibok girls.
 Hopefully girls in the liberated future free from toxic masculinity, will read of the Chibok Girls story, as a relic of the oppressive past.